Narengowda/jekyll-now/_posts/2018-01-29-django-queries-cheat-sheet.md

 created_date: 2018-01-16 18:30:00 +0000
 date: 2018-01-28 01:34:06 +0000
 ---
-`QuerySet` can be constructed, filtered, sliced, and generally passed around without actually hitting the database.
+ **Queryset** can be constructed, filtered, sliced, and generally passed around without actually hitting the database.
 No database activity actually occurs until you do something to evaluate the queryset.

 Querysets are evaluated when